 \section{Conclusions and Future Work}

 We have presented a framework that integrates constraint propagation into a DP solver, and implemented it in the modelling of DIDP.
-Our approach allows us to combine the strengths of heuristic guidance and dominance/duplicate detection of DP with the inference techniques of CP.
+Our approach combines the strengths of heuristic guidance and dominance/duplicate detection of DP with the inference techniques of CP.
 Our evaluation on three combinatorial optimisation problems shows that adding constraint propagation significantly increases the number of instances solved per state expansion, solving more instances than a DP solver alone for \wttw{}, RCPSP, and tightly constrained TSPTW instances.
-As to runtime, the benefit of propagation outweighs the cost for tightly constrained instances, but further work into reducing propagation time could improve performance further.
-In our in-depth analysis, we vary \wttw{} and TSPTW instance constrainedness, which shows that propagation performs exceptionally well when instances are highly constrained.
-Our work is a key step in understanding the value of constraint propagation in DP solvers, providing a model-based way of integrating DP and CP.
+As for runtime, the benefit of propagation outweighs the cost for tightly constrained instances, but work into reducing propagation time could improve performance further.
+In our in-depth analysis, we vary \wttw{} and TSPTW instance constrainedness, showing that propagation performs well when instances are highly constrained.
+Our work is a key step in understanding the value of constraint propagation in DP solvers, providing a model-based integration of DP and CP.

 Our interface is generic, allowing future work to investigate the integration of DP solvers with other techniques besides CP.
 Another strength of our framework is the simplicity of the interface; similar to SAT Modulo Theories architecture, the interface could be enriched to investigate the impact of additional information on the DP solver.
 Another direction is to explore what is represented in the CP model, e.g., the DP model could be a relaxation, while the CP model contains the absent elements of the DP model.
-Finally, future work could look into reducing propagation overhead, e.g., by reducing redundant work introduced by jumping between states, or by determining \emph{when} to propagate.
+Finally, we experimented with reducing propagation overhead but obtained inconclusive results, warranting further work into, e.g., reducing redundant work introduced by jumping between states, or by determining \emph{when} to propagate.